Pratye/supply-chain-network-finder/README.md

 - **Automatic Data Loading**
   On page load, the application fetches and parses `Data.csv`, eliminating the need for manual uploads.

+- **Live Preview**
+  Access a deployed demo at the URL above to explore real-time data without local setup.

 - **Dynamic Filters**
   - **Display Mode:** Choose between full chain view (Country → Supplier → Product → Importer) or any of the six partial linkages (e.g., Country → Supplier, Supplier → Product, etc.)
   - **Product Mapping:** Group products into major categories (e.g., Gearbox, Seal, Cable) or aggregate by HS codes at the 2-digit or 4-digit level.
   - **Transaction Threshold:** Hide links with fewer than *n* transactions to focus on significant trade relationships.

 - **Country Normalization**